royhayward/kafka-orchestration-example/README.md

 Step:
 1. Launch the Unit Event producer
 2. Modify the Reporting Service and uncomment out the Unit Event section.
+3. Stop and Start the Reporting service
-3. Modify the Orchestrator workflow logic.
+4. Modify the Orchestrator workflow logic.
-4. Stop the Orchestrator
+5. Stop the Orchestrator
-5. Start the orchestrator
+6. Start the orchestrator

 Note, The messages from the Unit Event producer were processed as soon as the Orchestrator started looking for them.
 The security workflow and services were not impacted outside of the restart of the orchestrator.